mdsrosa/flask-slacker/README.md

-# flask-slacker
+# Flask-Slacker
-A Flask extension for using Slacker
+A Flask extension for using Slacker.